anton-pytel/kz-pv/pv-data/README.md

 2. To change your MQTT broker and port (you will find the data on the topic `v1/devices/me/telemetry`) set environment variables `MQTT_HOST` `MQTT_PORT` same as MQTT_TOKEN.
 3. If you do not use SSL and/or password comment out lines 39 and/or 38 respectively in [data_sender.py](data_sender.py).
+4. If you want more metrics from the device check available methods [here](https://github.com/rosswarren/epevermodbus/blob/main/epevermodbus/driver.py) and add them into read_solar_data function.

 In case of any problem feel free to write an issue.